 When the Group acts as a lessor, it determines at lease inception whether each lease is a finance lease or an operating lease.
-Leases in which the Group or the Company does not transfer substantially all the risks and rewards of ownership of an asset are classified as operating leases.
+Leases in which the Group does not transfer substantially all the risks and rewards of ownership of an asset are classified as operating leases.

-If the lease arrangement contains lease and non-lease components, the Group and the Company apply MFRS 15 Revenue from Contracts with Customers to allocate the consideration in the contract based on the stand-alone selling price.
+If the lease arrangement contains lease and non-lease components, the Group applies MFRS 15 Revenue from Contracts with Customers to allocate the consideration in the contract based on the stand-alone selling price.

-The Group and the Company recognise assets held under a finance lease in its statements of financial position and presents them as a receivable at an amount equal to the net investment in the lease.
-The Group and the Company use the interest rate implicit in the lease to measure the net investment in the lease.
+The Group recognises assets held under a finance lease in its statements of financial position and presents them as a receivable at an amount equal to the net investment in the lease.
+The Group uses the interest rate implicit in the lease to measure the net investment in the lease.